About us

 75th Anniversary

-The AAS will celebrate 75 years of promoting Argentine culture and friendship between the people of Argentina and the United Kingdom.
+The AAS celebrated 75 years of promoting Argentine culture and friendship between the people of Argentina and the United Kingdom.

 • 2022